DistroByte/ansible/github-keys/README.md

 # Github-Keys

-An ansible role that creates users and adds github ssh keys to that user, defined in `vars.yml`.
+Creates users and adds github ssh keys to that user, defined in `vars.yml`.

 ## Example Playbook